nslavov/scp/computational-analysis.md

 &nbsp;

 This section organizes computational pipelines for the analysis of single-cell proteomics data.
-These pipelines can be used with all [methods](methods) for single-cell proteomics.
+These pipelines can be used with data generated from various [methods](methods) for single-cell proteomics.
+---

+&nbsp;

 ## SCoPE2 pipeline
 The [pipeline](https://github.com/SlavovLab/SCoPE2/tree/master/code) was developed to process the [SCoPE2](scope2) data from [Spech et al., 2019](Specht_et_al_2019), but with small modifications it has been used with [plexDIA](plexDIA) and [pSCoPE](pSCoPE) data as well.